aymenfurter/GitHub-Advanced-Security-ADO-Conditional-Run/README.md

 # GitHub Advanced Security - Conditional Run Demo
 This demo showcases conditional execution of GitHub Advanced Security tasks in Azure DevOps pipelines, depending on the enablement status for a specific ADO repository.
+Use at your own risk, the API used is undocumented.

 ## Quick Start
 1. Set required secrets and environment variables in your ADO pipeline.